 Stay with us.

-And Jay Sekulow will join us.
+And Jay Seculo will join us.

 And the CEO of Twitter joins us today.

-Hi, 25 to the top of the hour, 800-941-SHAWN.
+Hi, 25 to the top of the hour, 800-941-Sean.

 Toll-free telephone number.

-What is wrong with me sometimes?
+So in Kansas, what is wrong with me sometimes?

-Uh I was up late last night like a maniac following every one of these election results.
+I was up late last night like a maniac following every one of these election results.

 Now, I know they got other absentee ballots, just like in the Ohio 12.

-I don't think Ohio 12 is in any danger of changing, and I I tend to think that probably the same is true in Kansas, but new state law allows ballots postmarked as of Tuesday to be counted so long as they arrive three days after the election.
+I don't think Ohio 12 is in any danger of changing, and I tend to think that probably the same is true in Kansas, but new state law allows ballots postmarked as of Tuesday to be counted so long as they arrive three days after the election.

-But, you know, given the close margin here, we know that there were some Final results were a little slowed by Johnson County.
+But, you know, given the close margin here, we know that there were some final results were a little slowed by Johnson County.

 They had some tabulation problems.